Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer neutrino-nucleus interactions: Comparison of CRPA with other models in GENIE

-The tighter region in which RPA impacts GENIE's LFG model also manifests as a much stronger suppression than that caused by CRPA on top of HF at low neutrino energy (before the cross section saturates and so when the low $q_0$, $q_3$ is responsible for a larger portion of the cross section).
-Since anti-neutrino interactions favour forward scattering, the impact of RPA continues to act as a significant suppression up to larger anti-neutrino energies.
+The lower $\omega$, $q$ region in which RPA impacts GENIE's LFG model also manifests as a much stronger suppression than that caused by CRPA on top of HF at low neutrino energy (before the cross section saturates and so when the low $\omega$, $q$ is responsible for a larger portion of the cross section).
 In general the relative size of the suppression is larger for CRPA at higher neutrino energies and for RPA at lower neutrino energies.
+Since anti-neutrino interactions have a larger portion of their cross section at lower energy transfers compared to their neutrino counterparts~\cite{Pandey:2013cca} (due to the sign of the transverse interference term in the cross section), the impact of RPA continues to act as a significant suppression up to larger anti-neutrino energies.